mouadrarhib/EcommerceApi/README.md

 Implemented via GitHub Actions:
 - Run tests on each push
 - Build and package the JAR
-- Build and push Docker image (optional)
+- Build and push Docker image
-- (Optional) Auto-deploy to EC2 or Render

 ---

 ## 📬 Contact